mokhtarabadi/meuse/docs/installation/configuration/_index.md

   # Your Git username
   username: "my-git-username"
   # Your Git password.
 If you use Github, the password can also be
-  # a Github Access Token
+  # a Github Access Token.
+  # For development/testing with a literal secret:
-  password: !secret "my-git-password"
+  # password: !secret "my-git-password"
+  #
+  # For production with an environment variable:
+  password: !envsecret GIT_PASSWORD_ENV

 # The crate binary files configuration
 crate: